vitalets/global-cache/README.md

 When running E2E tests in parallel, you might need to:

-* Authenticate the user only once
+✅ Authenticate the user only once
-* Seed the database only once
+✅ Seed the database only once
-* Compute heavy values on demand
+✅ Compute heavy values on demand
-* Reuse those values across workers
+✅ Reuse those values across workers
-* Persist some values between test runs
+✅ Persist some values between test runs

-Global Cache makes all of this possible and improves your E2E test performance.
+Global Cache makes all of this possible.

 ## How it works